merchantinresidence/abra-docs/README.md

 You can dispatch this event to programatically show a banner, where the first parameter is the identifier from the app block settings.

-For example, you can show a banner with the id of `banner-1`.
+For example, you can show a banner with the name of `banner-1`.

 ```javascript
 window.Abra.Banner.show('banner-1');